ZHAOBenyun/CUBIT/README.md

 <div style="text-align: center; font-family: 'American Typewriter'; font-weight: 400; ">
 <h2>Acknowledgement</h2>
 </div>
 This work was supported by the InnoHK of the Government of the Hong Kong Special Administrative Region via the Hong Kong Centre for Logistics Robotics.
+Credits also to <a href="http://www.yjhuang.net/" style="color: white; text-decoration: none;">Yijun Huang</a> for constructing the project page.